bazelbuild/bazel/site/docs/tutorial/android-app.md

 ## Run the app

+**NOTE:** The app launches standalone but requires a backend server in order to produce output.
+See the README file in the sample project directory to find out how to build the backend server.

 You can now deploy the app to a connected Android device or emulator from the command line using the
 [`bazel mobile-install`](../bazel-user-manual.html#mobile-install)